dslutej/delphi-glscene/README.md

 # delphi-glscene

 Nothing to see here.
-Purposless fiddling with GLScene code.
+Fiddling with GLScene code - maybe faster, maybe crashes.

 Get the original from https://sourceforge.net/projects/glscene/.